-There are free guided walks of the art in the Metro in Swedish throughout the year.
+There are free guided walks of the art in the Metro and the two new city commuter rail stations in Swedish throughout the year.
 Art walks in English are available in the summer, but you can enjoy the art all year around.

 Stockholm’s Metro system is 110 kilometer long and houses a unique collection of sculptures, artworks and exhibitions.
 More than 90 of the 100 stations are beautifully decorated by artists.
 Just as fascinating as the artworks themselves are the stories about the artists who created them, told by our experienced guides.
 All you need to join the art walk is any valid ticket for the Metro.